Alumni profile - Victoria Kemp

 During my PhD I had the pleasure of working in a naturally hyper-diverse landscape, but I also witnessed the devastating conversion of this landscape for cash crops.
 After seeing habitat destruction and the effect on local ecosystems, I was interested to find a way to help mitigate this impact, with a focus on developing sustainable, local food systems.
 This is how Pea-Fu was born.

-You did a PhD at Queen Mary and you're now working in the Wolfson Institute at Barts and The London School of Medicine and Dentistry.
+You did a PhD at Queen Mary and you're now working in the Wolfson Institute at Faculty of Medicine and Dentistry.
 What do you do in your current role and what were you doing prior to Queen Mary?

 Why did you decide to undertake a PhD in Biological Sciences at Queen Mary?
 What was it about this area of science and the University that particularly appealed to you?